Dre Campbell Farm

 7. Prune Your Trees

 Leaf-footed bugs love to eat the leaves of certain plants and fruit trees, like tomatoes and pomegranates.
-As a result, it is important to prune the branches on these trees to help keep these pests away.
+As a result, it is essential to prune the branches on these trees to help keep these pests away.

-Pruning your trees can also help you notice where the pesky insects are hiding, so they can be removed.
+Get out a garden tool like a pruning shear or scissors and focus on getting branches close to the ground.
+Pruning your trees can also help you notice where the pesky insects are hiding so they can be removed.

 8. Natural Predators